moiman100/rsp_data_visualizing/README.md

 3. `npm install`
 4. `docker-compose up --build`

-Nodemon will automatically restart the server when changes are made to ts files in src folder.
+Nodemon will automatically restart the server when changes are made files.

 To stop the container use `ctrl + C`.